 End Option 1

-Option 2: Include the following for Federal customers utilizing IPAC
+Option 2: Include the following for Federal customers

 16.2 Payment

 «Customer Name» shall pay all bills electronically in accordance with instructions on the bill.
 Payment of all bills, whether estimated or final, must be received by the 20th day after the Issue Date of the bill (Due Date).
 If the 20th day is a Saturday, Sunday, or federal holiday, then the Due Date is the next Business Day.
-Subject to the availabity of funds, BPA shall collect the amount due by the Due Date from «Customer Name» through Intra-Governmental Payment and Collection (IPAC) system, or its successor.
+Subject to the availability of funds, BPA shall collect the amount due by the Due Date from «Customer Name» through Intra-Governmental Payment and Collection (IPAC) system, or its successor.

 16.3 This section intentionally left blank.